Wrightslaw

 Many hands fly up.
 You are on firm ground!

-"How many of you have had conflict with your spouse or partner?"
+"How many of you have had a disagreement, dispute or conflict with a co-worker, supervisor or boss?"

 More hands fly up.
 Laughter ripples through the room.

-All hands fly up.
-The rooms fills with laughter.
+All hands fly up as the room fills with laughter.

-When emotions run high, as they do in special education and divorce cases, it is more likely that a Judge will resolve the dispute.
+When emotions run high, as they often do in special education and divorce disputes, it becomes more likely that a Judge will resolve the dispute.
 After a court issues an order, what happens next?

 Does litigation end the conflict?
 Do relationships improve?
 Does the child receive better services?
-Unfortunately, the answer is often "no."
+Sadly, the answer is often "no."

 A final order that requires one party to provide a service or pay a sum of money to the other party may not end the conflict.
 Appeals follow.
 Resistance to the order strengthens.
 The losing party feels victimized by the Court and refuses to pay.
 Alternatively, the losing party stalls, which leads to mistrust and more conflict.